deadly/valorant-stream-yoinker/README.md

     - skipTeamPlayers: boolean. decide whether or not you want to skip team members during the process of checking possible twitch names.

-    - skipPartyPlayers: boolean. decide whether or not you want to skip party members during the process of checking possible twitch names
+    - skipPartyPlayers: boolean. decide whether or not you want to skip party members during the process of checking possible twitch names.

 # Example
 <p align="center">